-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

 The stars should have been aligned for The Predator.

-Shane Black, who starred in the 1987 original (and apparently helped with some on-set rewrites) helmed this 2018 reboot.
-Given Black's legacy -- he's written some of the best action movies of all time in Lethal Weapon, and directed recent classics like The Nice Guys and Kiss Kiss Bang Bang -- we expected more from The Predator.
+Shane Black, who appeared in the 1987 original (and apparently helped with some on-set rewrites) helmed this 2018 reboot.
+Given Black's legacy -- he's written some of the best action movies of all time, starting with Lethal Weapon, and directed recent classics like The Nice Guys and Kiss Kiss Bang Bang -- we expected more from The Predator.
 Sadly, he seemed to misunderstand the assignment.

-Much like Aliens vs. Predator: Requiem, The Predator feels incoherent, and feels more concerned with action movie quips than building something as tightly constructed as the original classic movie.
+Much like Aliens vs. Predator: Requiem, The Predator feels incoherent, more concerned with action movie quips than building something as tightly constructed as the original classic movie.

 5. Alien vs. Predator